With the trade deadline a month away, the Capitals will keep a close eye on their goalies

 Outside of a potential move for a goaltender, the Capitals have routinely been in the market for defensemen at the trade deadline.
 That could change this year.

-Washington has acquired a defenseman for six straight seasons ahead of the trade deadline.
-Last season, the Caps added Brenden Dillon and in 2019, they picked up Nick Jensen from Detroit.
-In 2018, they got Michal Kempny.
+Washington has acquired a defenseman ahead of the trade deadline in each of the past six seasons.
+Last season, the Capitals added Brenden Dillon, and in 2019, they picked up Nick Jensen.
+In 2018, it was Michal Kempny.
 MacLellan said this year — so far — he likes the eight defensemen on the active roster.

-“Usually I’m a little paranoid about adding D and having depth there for injuries, but I like where we’re at,” MacLellan said.
+“Usually I’m a little paranoid about adding ‘D’ and having depth there for injuries, but I like where we’re at,” MacLellan said.

-Trading at the deadline will present challenges this season because of both the pandemic as well as the flat $81.5 million salary cap.
-MacLellan said “dollar for dollar” trades are going to be difficult and the exchange of players from Canada to the U.S. is complicated by the quarantine process.
+Making moves will be challenging this season because of the pandemic and the Capitals’ lack of room under the $81.5 million salary cap.
+MacLellan said “dollar for dollar” trades are going to be difficult, and the exchange of players between Canadian teams and their American counterparts is complicated by the NHL’s coronavirus guidelines and Canada’s quarantine requirements.

-“It’s uncertain for me, we’ll see how it plays out here,” MacLellan said.
+“It’s uncertain for me; we’ll see how it plays out here,” MacLellan said.
 “Discussions are still going on, but it’s tough for me to project what will happen here in the next few weeks.”

-No update on Alex Ovechkin contract
+No update on Ovechkin

-MacLellan said Friday there was no update involving contract discussions with captain Alex Ovechkin, who is negotiating his own deal.
+MacLellan said there was no update on contract discussions with captain Alex Ovechkin, who is negotiating his own deal.
 The 35-year-old is in the final year of the 13-year, $124 million contract he signed in 2008.

 “I don’t think we on the rush,” Ovechkin said at the start of the season.
 “I think we understand everything what’s happening right now.
 Whatever is done is done.
 If it’s not done, we’re going to talk and we’ll see.”

-Ovechkin has made it clear he intends to stay in Washington beyond this season and the team has expressed similar wishes.
+Ovechkin has made it clear that he intends to stay with Washington beyond this season, and the team has expressed similar wishes.
 MacLellan said Friday that “at some point we’ll get [the contract] done” and both sides just need to find a “sweet spot” they agree on.

-Ovechkin has scored nine goals this season and has three in his past six games.
-He trails Phil Esposito by two goals for sixth on the NHL’s all-time list, but MacLellan believes there is another gear Ovechkin will reach this year.
+This season, Ovechkin has nine goals in 22 games, including three in his past six.
+He trails Phil Esposito by two goals for sixth on the NHL’s all-time list, but MacLellan believes there is another gear for Ovechkin to reach this year.

-“I think the last couple of games, he’s been more on target,” he said.
+“I think the last couple of games he’s been more on target,” he said.
 “I think he’ll have a really good second half here.”

 Read more on the Washington Capitals: